mahmoudashrafmohamed/mahmoudashrafmohamed/README.md

 <img src="https://komarev.com/ghpvc/?username=mahmoudashrafmohamed" align="start"/>
 </p>

-> I’m an android developer with plus 7 years of experience in developing native android apps.
-I have delivered a lot of good and nice Android apps with high quality, fast speed performance.
-I think there is no limits in programming, I think I am a good team player, ambitious, systematic in thinking and can troubleshoot problems excellently.
+> As a seasoned Android developer with over 8 years of experience, I have a wealth of knowledge and expertise to bring to any project.
+Throughout my career, I have developed a wide range of Android applications, leveraging the latest technologies and trends to deliver high-quality, user-friendly experiences.

+> My expertise includes designing and implementing complex, high-performance Android applications, as well as mentoring and leading teams of developers.
+I am proficient in Java and Kotlin and have a deep understanding of the Android framework and its APIs.
+I am also experienced in using third-party libraries and tools, such as Retrofit, Dagger, and RxJava, to streamline development processes and achieve robust and scalable solutions.

+> I am committed to staying up-to-date with the latest developments in the field and am constantly learning and exploring new technologies and approaches.
+I am a problem-solver at heart and enjoy the challenge of tackling complex technical problems to deliver exceptional results for my clients.
+>
 >

 ### 🔭 I’m currently working Senior Android Engineer @Turing